V.F. Corporation (VFC) Shares Down Despite Recent Market Volatility

 V.F.
-Corporation (NYSE: VFC)’s stock price has decreased by -1.71 compared to its previous closing price of 24.60.
-However, the company has seen a -10.68% decrease in its stock price over the last five trading sessions.
-Barron’s reported on 12/05/22 that VF Corp.
-Stock Drops on Profit Warning, CEO’s Exit
+Corporation (NYSE: VFC)’s stock price has decreased by -0.11 compared to its previous closing price of 26.29.
+Despite this, the company has experienced a 8.60% gain in its stock price over the last five trading sessions.
+Barrons Online reported on 02/28/23 that Stock Market News

 Is It Worth Investing in V.F.
 Corporation (NYSE: VFC) Right Now?

-V.F.
-Corporation (NYSE: VFC) has a price-to-earnings ratio of 22.70x that is above its average ratio.
-Additionally, the 36-month beta value for VFC is 1.45.
+The price-to-earnings ratio for V.F.
+Corporation (NYSE: VFC) is 24.66x, which is above its average ratio.
+Moreover, the 36-month beta value for VFC is 1.47.
+Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 10 as “hold,” and 4 as “sell.”

 Will You Miss Out On This Growth Stock Boom?